Westminster is a sewer

-In a timely article the respected journalist Neal Ascherson reminds readers of the perils of independence parties dabbling in the murky politics of Westminster for whatever noble reason or cause.
-He uses Ireland’s march to independence as his guide.
-Ascherson writes well about Ireland’s self-inflicted delays and disappointments on the road to independence as a comparison with Scotland, at times turning in on itself in the face of British obduracy to the extent Irish nationalists and republicans pushed aside radical thinkers.
-If unconvinced by my modest attempts at caution people should listen to his wise counsel, or at least take time to study Ireland’s path to independence.
+Ireland’s self-inflicted delays and disappointments on the road to independence are a good comparison with Scotland, at times turning in on itself in the face of British obduracy to the extent Irish nationalists and republicans pushed aside radical thinkers.
+We should all take time to study Ireland’s path to independence.

-Does anybody with half a brain really believe the ruling party at Westminster will never undermine SNP popularity by blocking or withdrawing investment from Scotland?
+Does anybody with half a brain really believe the ruling party at Westminster will never undermine SNP’s mandate by blocking or withdrawing investment from Scotland?

-With expenses and sex scandals and money for lobbying ringing in everybody’s ears just stepping through the portal of the ‘mother of all parliaments’ has a person tarnished.
+With expenses and sex scandals and scummy money for lobbying still in recent memory, you’re tarnished just stepping through the portal of the ‘mother f****r of all parliaments’.

 No amount of clever footwork from Salmond, or Robertson, or Black, or any of the others, can ensure the SNP do not end up hated by one section or another of British society.
-Appease one group of people, alienate the other.
+Appease one group, alienate the other.
 It’s a tightrope.

-Unprincipled MPs cause swathes of merry England to think the arrival of the SNP is the invasion of the Martians.
-The Conservatives and members of the House of Lords regard the arrival of the ‘Nats’ as akin to commies owning Fortnum and Mason.
-“They wish to break up the United Kingdom” is the startled cry, sometimes spoken of as ‘our’ country, meaning all of the UK is theirs, Greater England.
+Conservatives and members of the House of Lords regard the arrival of the ‘Nats’ as akin to commies owning Fortnum and Mason.
+“They wish to break up the United Kingdom” is their cry, sometimes spoken of as ‘our’ country, meaning all of the UK is theirs.

-At some point the SNP will compromise its principles.
-It has to trade to get concessions for Scotland.
+At some point the SNP has to trade to get concessions for Scotland.
 Inevitably they will find themselves facing a Bill they would normally vote against stuck under their nose for support, the reward some gain or other for Scotland.
-It is as inevitable as the one nail in the street gutter finding your car’s tyre.
-When trading happens it weakens the SNP’s claim to be uncompromising.

 From political party to runt

-If working in a sewer you had better be wearing the right safety equipment against leaks of noxious gas, malodorous stains, and noxious disorientation.
+If sent to work in a sewer you had better be wearing an oxygen mask, safety against leaks of noxious gasses and malodorous sleaze.
+And know where lie the exits!